catheg88/ping_thing/README.md

 PingThing is a messaging app that combines the best parts of real-time chat (IRC) and email threads.

 Try the demo [deployed on Heroku](https://pingthing.herokuapp.com/).
-Sign up or use the demo account:
+Sign up or use the demo account (un: 'demo', pw: 'password').
-un: 'demo'
-pw: 'password'

 PingThing is a single page React / Redux frontend and a Rails 5 backend.
 The frontend sends and retrieves data via a Rails JSON API.